A CASE STUDY: Storytelling for the Abbotsford International Airshow

 Straightaway, the marketing campaign began with a corporate folder and promo sheets promoting tailored-to-fit, catered, private viewing accommodations.
 Surprisingly, I learned of its effectiveness before receiving the client’s sales results when my wife saw it prioritized by her boss—somebody placed on the top of her boss’s stack of work files at the law firm she worked at.
 A few weeks later, we learned that the private areas had sold out one month earlier than any previous year.

 Obviously, loud and boisterous describe best what was achieved using a combination of Futura in ALL-CAPS with full justification.
 Instantly readable headlines were set in red, grabbing the reader’s attention with PURE FIRE AIR, THRILLS, and SPEED.
 Moreover, these headlines were woven into a different question on each page.
 Firstly, Barnum & Bailey.
 Secondly, Houdini.
 And thirdly, Godzilla.
-Certainly, each of these three historic entertainers invoked a powerful spectacle in the audience.
+Certainly, these three historic entertainers invoked a powerful spectacle in the audience.
 However, while they were terrific and classic … they couldn’t take flight like an airshow can.

 Therefore, developing practical, relatable experiences for any unique media elements of a campaign is essential.
 For example, a simple device I used was connecting the literal envelope when I had the opportunity.
 We included a pre-stamped PURE FIRE ENVELOPE for customers to use when mailing back their requests for accommodations.
 “Pushing the envelope” was such a natural fit for this piece.